ibm-cloud-docs/vpc/using-lbaas.md

 ### What should I do if I'm using ACLs on the subnets that are used to deploy the load balancer?
 {: #what-should-i-do-if-i-am-using-acls-on-the-subnets-that-are-used-to-deploy-the-load-balancer}

-Make sure that the proper ACL rules are in place to allow incoming traffic for configured listener ports and management ports (ports in the range 56500 - 56520).
+Make sure that the proper ACL rules are in place to allow incoming traffic for configured listener ports and management ports.
 Traffic between the load balancer and back-end instances should also be allowed.

+For detailed information on the ACLs configuration required, refer to [Configuring ACLs for use with load balancers](#acls-lb).

 ### Why am I receiving an error message: `certificate instance not found`?
 {: #error-certificate-instance-not-found}